June 7, 2023Review Recipe

 Table of Contents

-When I was younger, campground meals were limited.
-But these days, folks are getting a little more creative.
-Make sure you try our salmon foil packets, campfire pizza, campfire potatoes and our s’mores hand pies, too, on your next camping trip!
+These days, folks are getting a little more creative with their camping recipes.
+Make sure you try our campfire pizza and campfire potatoes on your next camping trip too.

 - 8-ounce bag of tortilla chips

 - 2 cups shredded taco cheese (or your favorite blend)